postgrid/book-club/ddia/README.md

 Should support the `set`, `get`, and `delete` operations over the network.
 Make sure to document your proto files.

-2. Write a gRPC client for your key-value store in a different langauge than the server.
+2. Write a gRPC client for your key-value store in a different language than the server.

 ### Week 6 (Oct 24 - Oct 31)